TheDauthi/aws-snapshot/README.md

 ## Config File
 A config file can be given via an `AWS_CONFIG` environment variable.
 This provides the ability to import the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, as well as set some of the script defaults.

+# Development

+### Filtering Functions
+Filtering functions return 0 if the filter is successful, and 1 otherwise